mt-class/penn/README.md

 and distributed under an MIT License.
 Feel free to reuse them!
 [DREAMT: Decoding, Reranking, Evaluation, and Alignment for Machine Translation ](https://github.com/alopez/dreamt)

+We wrote a TACL paper about the outcome of about the outcome of our competitive homework assignments: http://aclweb.org/anthology//Q/Q13/Q13-1014.pdf
+Please cite this paper if you reuse the assignments in academic work.

 Web-Based Stack Decoder
 -----------------------